1feres1/pynmranalysis/README.md

 demo link:
 https://colab.research.google.com/drive/1A5qS1ObiiYBXmPnlecCTxzV41BzQ3fG6?usp=sharing
 ### preprocessing
-A CSV file containing 1H-NMR spectra for 71 serum samples of patients with coronary heart disease (CHD) and healthy controls is located in CHD.csv in the exemple folder of this repository (see acknowledgment below)
+A CSV file containing 1H-NMR spectra for 71 serum samples of patients with coronary heart disease (CHD) and healthy controls is located in CHD.csv in the exemple folder of this repository

 ```python
 # import
 import matplotlib.pyplot as plt